myousefi62/nova-doctrine-dbal/README.md

-# Doctrine based Database Abstraction Layer for Nova Framework
+# Doctrine based DBAL for Nova Framework

 To use this Nova Package you should copy the directory **DBAL** into **app/Packages** and to add on your **composer.json** the following: